maximhq/maxim-py/README.md

 - feat: Adds files support for test_runs
 - feat: Adds mistral tracing support

+### 3.8.2
+- feat: Adds one line integration for Portkey AI

 ### 3.8.0

 - breaking change: We have renamed a few entities used in test runs.